medicor/eda/README.md

 # EDA

-a Stratum application for explorative data analysis.
+a Polymer application for explorative data analysis in Stratum quality register platform.